Frequently Asked Questions

 Will there be future versions?

-Quest 3 Hardware is planned, but don’t expect updates before 2027.
+Quest 3 hardware is planned, but do not expect updates before 2027/2028.

 Were there beta testers?